Home / Insights / Events & Webinars / Energy Unplugged

 TimingsAgenda

-10:00amTune in and turn down the noise
+10:00amTurn down the noise

 10:10amSoundcheck – Power to change: The UK’s decarbonisation journey

-Join Ed Gillespie for a fast-paced, thought-provoking session that challenges assumptions and sparks new thinking.
-With a sharp update on the latest climate context, Ed will explore the UK’s decarbonisation journey and cut through common energy myths.
-Moving beyond the idea of simply “going green,” he’ll highlight the economic and resilience case for change – showing why reducing energy, cutting costs and lowering carbon is a clear, practical opportunity whatever the climate.
+Ed Gillespie delivered a fast-paced, thought-provoking session that challenged assumptions and sparked new thinking.
+With a sharp update on the latest climate context, Ed explored the UK’s decarbonisation journey and cut through common energy myths.

-10:40amExclusive talk from Headline sponsor – EDF Energy
+10:40amExclusive talk from Headline Sponsor – EDF Energy

 What’s really driving your energy costs – and why non-commodity charges matter more than ever